 A PIP is not a "set it and forget it" document.
 The real work happens in the follow-up.
 Skipping scheduled check-ins sends the message that the plan isn't a priority, which can demotivate your employee.
 You must stick to the review schedule and document everything.
 Keep detailed, objective notes from your check-ins and track progress against the agreed-upon metrics.
 This creates a clear record of the process, which is vital for making a fair and informed final decision when the PIP concludes.

-Measuring PIP Success and Deciding What's Next
+How to Measure PIP Success and Decide Next Steps

 As the Performance Improvement Plan timeline comes to a close, it’s time to make a clear, objective decision.
 This final stage isn't about gut feelings; it's about comparing the employee's performance directly against the goals you established at the beginning.
 The entire process, from identifying gaps to providing support, leads to this moment.
 The key is to have a transparent evaluation that leaves no room for ambiguity.